SolraBizna/ars-emu/README.md

 You'll either have to edit one of the files in `make/target` or write one of your own.
 All of the targets already present (other than `Linux`) are intended for cross-compiling from my releng environment, and will require minor tweaking.

-If your build is happening with the wrong target, delete `make/cur_target.mk` and run `make` again again.
+If your build is happening with the wrong target, run `choose_target.sh`.

 # Limits (and lack thereof)